scalableinternetservices/ucsb_website/_slide_src/09_relational_databases_db_concurrency_and_query_analysis.md

 # Explain Field: rows

-The `rows` field indiciates the database's estimate of how many rows may need to be read to perform the query.
+The `rows` field indicates the database's estimate of how many rows may need to be read to perform the query.

 The larger the number, the more time the query will take.